39th Annual Walk For Opportunity

 Minneapolis, MN 55404

 We have small fliers available to assist you with soliciting donations.
 The flier explains all about the National Federation of the Blind of Minnesota and how to contribute to the Walk for Opportunity.
 We also have sample e-mails available in case you'd like to send out e-mails to those you know requesting donations.
-If you would like some of the fliers or to receive a sample e-mail, e-mail Jennifer Dunnam or call her at (612) 203-2738.
+If you would like some of the fliers or to receive a sample e-mail, contact Jennifer Dunnam.

 One More Thing

-As you know, we in the NFB of Minnesota work hard to protect the rights and further opportunities for blind people of all ages, so even if you are unable to walk with us, please seek out those donations, or make a donation yourself.
-We need the help of all our members to make this year's Walk for Opportunity the most successful ever!
-Join the fun on September 14 as we work together to raise funds and visibility for the National Federation of the Blind of Minnesota.
+Now, more than ever, we in the NFB of Minnesota are working hard to protect the rights and further opportunities for blind people of all ages, so even if you are unable to walk with us, please seek out those donations from friends and acquaintances, or make a donation yourself.
+We need the help of all our members to make this year's Walk for Opportunity as successful as ever!
+Join the fun on September 12 as we work together to raise funds and visibility for the National Federation of the Blind of Minnesota.